anyscale/madewithml.github.io/docs/courses/mlops/documentation.md

 - `#!js [Lines 28-29]`: Description of the function's output(s).

 !!! note
-    If you're using [Visual Studio Code](https://code.visualstudio.com/){:target="_blank"} (highly recommend), you should get the free [Python Docstrings Generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring){:target="_blank"} extension so you can type `"""` under a function and then hit the ++shift++ key to generate a template docstring.
+    If you're using [Visual Studio Code](https://code.visualstudio.com/){:target="_blank"}, you should get the free [Python Docstrings Generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring){:target="_blank"} extension so you can type `"""` under a function and then hit the ++shift++ key to generate a template docstring.
 It will autofill parts of the docstring using the typing information and even exception in your code!

     ![vscode docstring generation](https://github.com/NilsJPWerner/autoDocstring/raw/master/images/demo.gif)